aggress/dcos-vagrant-puppet/README.md

 ## Notes

 * Designed to run masterless
-* It's monolithic to make it really easy to understand the steps
+* Monolithic to make it really easy to understand the steps
-* I used the shell provisioner to bootstrap Puppet on the guest VMs, as it was the simplest
+* Uses the shell provisioner to bootstrap Puppet on the guest VMs, as it was the simplest
 * Built for the open source DC/OS release, can be easily updated for the Enterprise version by downloading dcos_generate_config.ee.sh into the project folder, then amending site.pp to point to the enterprise file.

 ## Limitations

-* Has been designed to run on CentOS 7
+* Only tested on CentOS 7
-* It's not intended to be production grade or designed to be all you need for your deployment
+* IPs hard coded

 ## Workflow